Media Access Control Security (MACsec) on Chassis Cluster

 To establish a connectivity association over a chassis cluster fabric link on two SRX345 devices:

-To configure a connectivity association over a chassis cluster control link on two SRX1600 devices or two SRX2300 devices or SRX4300 devices.
+Configure a connectivity association over a chassis cluster control link.
+Use two SRX1600 Firewalls, two SRX2300 Firewalls, two SRX4120 Firewalls or two SRX4300 Firewalls.

 To view the status of the active MACsec connections, run the show security macsec connections command.